rabbitmq/rabbitmq-website/docs/upgrade.md

 ## Grow-then-Shrink Upgrades {#grow-then-shrink}

 :::note
-This strategy has comparable safety characteristics as the in-place upgrade one but is can be difficult to reason about and automate.
-When in doubt, prefer in-place upgrades or Blue/Green deployment upgrades
+This strategy involves node identity changes and replica transfers to the newly added nodes.

+With quorum queues and streams that have large data sets, this means that the cluster will experience substantial network traffic volume and disk I/O spikes that a rolling in-place upgrade would not.

+Consider using [in-place upgrades]](#in-place) or [Blue/Green deployment upgrades](./blue-green-upgrade) instead.
 :::

 A Grow-then-Shrink upgrade usually involves the following steps.
 Consider a three node cluster with nodes